bioperl/bioperl.github.io/howtos/Beginners.md

 }
 ```

 Do you have to supply a `-format` argument when you are reading from a file, as we did?
 Not necessarily, but it's the safe thing to do.
 If you don't give a format then the SeqIO object will try to determine the format from the file suffix or extension (and a list of the file extensions is in the [SeqIO HOWTO](SeqIO.html).
-In fact, the suffix "fasta" is one that SeqIO understands, so `-format` is unnecessary above.
+In fact, the suffix *fasta* is one that SeqIO understands, so `-format` is unnecessary above.
 Without a known suffix SeqIO will attempt to guess the format based on the file's contents but there's no guarantee that it can guess correctly for every single format.

 It may be useful to tell SeqIO the alphabet of the input, using the `-alphabet` argument.
 What this does is to tell SeqIO not to try to determine the alphabet (*dna*, *rna*, *protein*).
 This helps because Bioperl may guess incorrectly (for example, Bioperl is going to guess that the protein sequence `MGGGGTCAATT` is DNA).
 There may also be odd characters present in the sequence that SeqIO objects to (e.g. "`-~?`").
 Set `-alphabet` to a value when reading sequences and SeqIO will not attempt to guess the alphabet of those sequences or validate the sequences.